tonishka/tp/docs/UserGuide.md

 ###2.4 Managing Meetings
 ####2.4.1 Creating a meeting
-You can create a meeting with the following information:
+Create a meeting by specifying the following information:
 - Agenda
 - Meeting place
 - Meeting date and time: in DD-MM-YYYY HH:mm format